 Liquid funds offer high liquidity and the potential for steady returns, making them a popular choice for investors.
 However, understanding how taxes apply to liquid fund investments can be confusing.
 Let's break down how taxes apply to your liquid fund investments.

 The key factor determining the tax treatment of your liquid funds is the holding period, which refers to how long you hold the investment before redeeming it.
-In India, there are two categories for holding periods:
+For investments made on or after 1st April 2023, the capital gains are always treated as short term irrespective of holding period.

 - Short-term Capital Gains (STCG): If you redeem your liquid fund units within 24 months of purchase, any gains you make are considered STCG.

-- Long-term Capital Gains (LTCG): If you hold your liquid fund units for more than 24 months , the gains are categorised as LTCG.
+- Long-term Capital Gains (LTCG): If you hold your liquid fund units for more than 24 months , the gains are categorized as LTCG.

 - STCG from liquid funds is added to your total income and taxed according to your income tax slab rate.
 This means the tax rate will depend on the total income you earn in a financial year.